obermann/CEC/README.md

 There are many terms and protocol levels do not necessarily fit the structure of the specification chapters.
 To develop a CEC nomenclature for structural programming, a concept map is needed.

-In cec.gv every term is suffixed by the chapter number from CEC specification.
 Every term in cec.gv has a chapter number from CEC specification associated with it.
 Under each heading are its synonyms, themes and actions where it appears.